S7uXN37/MusicInterpreterStudio/README.md

 MusicInterpreter project, adapted for Android Studio

 Here's how it works:
-1. Downlaod and install the APK file https://github.com/S7uXN37/MusicInterpreterStudio/raw/master/app/app-release.apk (Yes, it's required that you turn on apps from unknown sources in your settings in order to install this, and yes, this doesn't work for non-Android devices - you're SOL)
+1. Downlaod and install the APK file https://github.com/S7uXN37/MusicInterpreterStudio/raw/master/app/app-release.apk (Yes, it's required that you turn on "apps from unknown sources" in your settings in order to install this - but by all means turn it off again when it's installed, and yes, this doesn't work for non-Android devices like iPhones - you're SOL)

 2. Open the MusicInterpreter app